matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 - Related-Key Attack
 	- Noticing that there may be similarities between two keys.
 Keys are created on something such as sequencing.
 Suppose we begin a communication session, if an attacker sees the key and realizes the key has the session number, this is a similarity that can be used to break the communications' encryption by being able to guess the key.
 - Chosen-Key Attack
 	- Usually one part of the key remains the same, and we only change future parts of the key.
-This allows us to break the key down in the future and decrypt the
+This allows us to break the key down in the future and decrypt the message.

+**The Ideal Block Cipher**
+Ideal = Perfectly Secure (this does not exist, nor will it ever exist)
+1.